Scientific celebrity

-A scientific celebrity or celebrity scientist is a scientist who has gained significant public attention, usually through the media.
-For the general public, scientific celebrities serve to represent science or a field of science, usually in an unofficial capacity.
-In some instances, such promotion can be self-serving in nature, can be at the behest of governmental or corporate interests or to promote the science involved.
+A scientific celebrity, also known as a celebrity scientist or public scientist, is a scientist who has gained significant public attention, usually through the media.
+For the general public, scientific celebrities serve to represent science or a field of science.
+In some instances this can be self-serving in nature or can be at the behest of governmental or corporate interests or to promote the science involved.

-With every new scientific discovery, various people come to be publicly known for their contributions to knowledge, medicine and methods of transportation in the field of this discovery.
-Although this type of public recognition has become more common in recent times (coincidental with the rise of celebrity culture), the phenomenon is centuries old with many examples of scientific celebrities.
-Media attention to science became more pervasive beginning in the late 1960s and early 1970s as the variety of media outlets increased and media outlets gave greater attention to scientific progress.
+With new scientific discoveries scientists come to be publicly known for their contributions.
+Although this type of recognition has become more common in recent times (coincidental with the rise of celebrity culture), the phenomenon is centuries old.
+Media attention to science became more pervasive beginning in the late 1960s and early 1970s as the variety of media outlets increased and they gave greater attention to scientific progress.
 Scientific celebrities have had a significant role in the popularization of science.

-At times, scientific celebrities are also known as public scientists.

-Early historical examples
+Historical examples

 In the late 17th century and early 18th century, Isaac Newton became widely known in the United Kingdom and much of the western world after he published his theories of motion.
-Others, such as Voltaire, promoted Newton's reputation.
-Although Newton did not actively promote himself, he was concerned about maintaining a good reputation.
+Others, including Voltaire, promoted Newton's reputation; although Newton did not actively promote himself.